opensearch-project/data-prepper/examples/log-ingestion-ecs-firelens/README.md

 ## Example: Sending Logs through ECS Firelens to hosted Data-Prepper with AWS Fluent Bit

 [FireLens](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) is a container log router for Amazon ECS and AWS Fargate that gives you extensibility to use the breadth of services at AWS or partner solutions for log analytics and storage.
 FireLens works with Fluent Bit.
-This means one can use Fluent Bit's [HTTP output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to send your container's log to external or aws hosted data-prepper.
+This means you can use Fluent Bit's [HTTP output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to send your container's log to external or aws hosted data-prepper.

-To route application logs from ECS container to [AWS for Fluent Bit](https://github.com/aws/aws-for-fluent-bit), one needs to specify `awsfirelens` as the `logDriver` in the logConfiguration object.
-Also, the key-value pairs specified as `options` in the logConfiguration object are used to generate the Fluent Bit output configuration to hosted Data-Prepper:
+To route application logs from ECS container to [AWS for Fluent Bit](https://github.com/aws/aws-for-fluent-bit), specify `awsfirelens` as the `logDriver` in the `logConfiguration` object.
+Also, the key-value pairs specified as `options` in the `logConfiguration` object are used to generate the Fluent Bit output configuration to hosted Data-Prepper:

 ```
 "logConfiguration": {